hezarai/hezar/docs/tutorial/models.md

 ```
 The `load` methods takes the following steps to build the model:

-1. Load the config file `model_config.yaml` and figure out the model's class using the `name` config parameter. (`bert_lm` in this snippet)
+1. Load the config file `model_config.yaml` and figure out the model's class using the `name` config parameter. (`bert_mask_filling` in this snippet)
-2. Build the model with random weights from the corresponding class. (`BertLM` in this snippet)
+2. Build the model with random weights from the corresponding class. (`BertMaskFilling` in this snippet)
 3. Download the weights file (`model.pt`) and load the state dict into to the model.
 4. If the path contains any preprocessor, the preprocessor (`WordPieceTokenizer` in this snippet) will be loaded too.
 (You can disable loading preprocessors by setting `Model.load(path, load_preprocessor=False)`)